 I'm shown into the offices of the paper's editor, Carr Van Anda, just as someone I know well - C.M.
 Morris - is on her way out.
 There I meet Van Anda and another man who introduces himself as the publisher of the Times, Arthur Sulzberger.
-The two of them are seated around a small table, looking at the very letter I've come to see.
+The two of them are seated around a small table, looking at a strange letter that has been assembled from cut out magazine headline letters, like a ransom note.

-✓ Tick 1 culture box in your case log.
+☑ Tick 1 culture box in your case log.

 Circle Document 15 in your case log.
-You have gained access to Document 15 (Letter sent to the NY Times), which can be found at the back of this case book on page 363.
+You have gained access to Document 15 (Letter sent to the NY Times), which can be found at the back of this case book on page 366.

-6-9109 89 E. 42nd St, TB-78 Time: 60 minutes
+89 E. 42nd St, TB-78 Time: 60 minutes